-Saint John's University is a private, religious school in a rural setting in Collegeville, Minnesota.
-Saint John's University was founded in 1857 and now enrolls around 1,668 students a year, including 1,569 undergrads.
-Saint John's University offers on-campus housing for up to 1,529 students.
+Saint John's University is a private, religious school in the rural setting of Collegeville, Minnesota.
+Saint John's University was founded in 1857 and the school enrolls around 1,643 students per year, which includes 1,538 undergraduate students.
+Saint John's University provides on-campus housing for up to 1,428 students.
 The majority of students live on campus.
+Regular decision applicants for Fall 2023 should find out if they have been admitted by October 1.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Saint John's University students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 There are no fraternities or sororities at Saint John's University, so it might be a good choice if you're not interested in Greek life.